conda/conda/docs/source/examples/search.rst

                               *  0.12.0              np17py27_p0  [mkl]
                                  ...

-Notice the asterisk in the previous example; this indicates the currently installed version of the package.
+Notice the asterisk in the above example; this indicates the currently installed version of the package.

 In this next example, we will refine our search a bit.
-With ``^l.*py$`` we want to find any packages that begin with ``l`` followed by any number of characters, and ending with ``py``.
+With ``^l.*py$``, we want to find any packages that begin with ``l`` followed by any number of characters, and ending with ``py``.

 .. code-block:: bash